angrysky56/gemini-mcp-client/README.md

 [pypi.org/project/gemini-tool-agent](https://pypi.org/project/gemini-tool-agent/)

 A (potentially, lol) powerful MCP (Model Context Protocol) client that uses Google's Gemini AI models for intelligent tool usage and conversation handling.
+Working with Claude Desktop currently.

 ### Based on untested AI gen code by a non-coder use at own risk.